kyran-lewis/dev-coding-challenge/README.md

 ## Installation

-Use node package manager (npm) to install the following
+Use node package manager (npm) to install the following in backend directory

 ```
 npm install express